 A co-working space looks ostensibly just like a normal large company office.
 The best locations have a good mix of different professionals providing complimentary services and will have business grade infrastructure, often otherwise unaffordable for the smaller businesses.
 They will include break out areas, professional meeting rooms and of course the all-important water cooler.

-More importantly though they will also house a shared culture of entrepreneurship and this back up and support system is seen as one of the most valuable assets for a smaller business seeking to survive.
+More importantly, though they will also house a shared culture of entrepreneurship and this backup and support system is seen as one of the most valuable assets for a smaller business seeking to survive.
 Being able to informally talk over issues or get input into problems is something that new starts lack if they work entirely from their kitchen tables.
-It’s important to recognise the networking opportunities that are generated too, after all people like to buy from people they know and trust.
+It’s important to recognise the networking opportunities that are generated as all people like to buy from people they know and trust.

 Co-working has also been found to increase collaboration and creative thinking.
 In an annual survey conducted by Deskmag, people who work in co-working spaces were reported to be more productive, confident, and creative.
 Reports showed that 71% of people surveyed were more creative, 62% reported that their measure of work improved significantly, and 90% said they felt more confident when co-working.
 Additionally, 70% reported that they felt healthier than they did working in a traditional office setting.

 Co-working may not be for you.
 But one of the benefits is that it is often possible to access the services on a monthly, weekly or daily rate meaning that you really can try before you buy.